 Recovery is an ongoing process that lasts for years even after you have completed a treatment program.
 Because dating can be uncertain territory it is important to continue meeting with your therapist or attend support groups throughout the experience.
 That way when certain issues come up in the relationship you can discuss them with people that you trust and you know will provide valuable advice.
 Therapy and support meetings will also keep you stable and give you the time you need to focus on your sobriety.

 If you haven’t dated in a while, it might be tempting to rush into things especially if you feel a connection with someone.
 However, you need to consider the fact that you are still in recovery and there is always a risk of relapse.
 Addicts can sometimes use relationships as a transfer of addictions and become too codependent.
 Diving into a new relationship can trigger dopamine receptors and be used as a distraction from the work you really need to focus on.
 Taking things at a slow pace will prevent the type of crash and burn that can harm your recovery.
 Avoid any big decisions too early like moving in together within the first year.

 No matter what your situation may be in dating someone, you need to remember that your own recovery comes first.
 The excitement of dating could lead you to neglect the parts of your routine that keep you sober.
 Make sure that your partner is supportive of your sobriety and understands that it needs to be your top priority.

 Remain Independent and Give Yourself Space

 It can be a bad idea to date someone from a place you frequent because it can disrupt your routine and endanger your recovery.
-You will not remain independent from them and their effect on you if you date someone from your work, your twelve step group or one of your favorite classes.
-If have a falling out with them it will make these important places uncomfortable for you.
-Being independent from them and having your own space for your job, your sober life or your hobbies will prevent the relationship from harming your path in recovery.
+You will not remain independent from them and their effect on you if you date someone from your work, your twelve-step group, or one of your favorite classes.
+If you have a falling out with them it will make these important places uncomfortable for you.
+Being independent of them and having your own space for your job, your sober life, or your hobbies will prevent the relationship from harming your path in recovery.